cjdbarlow/Part-One/adverse_effects.md

 #Adverse effects {#id}
 >Classify and describe adverse drug effects.

-An **adverse effect** is a "noxious or unintended effect associated with administration of a drug at the **normal dose**" (i.e., not overdose)[^1].
+An **adverse effect** is:
+* A noxious or unintended effect associated with administration of a drug at the **normal dose**
+    * i.e., not an overdose
+    * Occur:
+        * Mainly in young and middle-aged individuals
+        * Twice as common in women
+        * May be exacerbated by asthma and pregnancy.

-It is distinct from an **adverse event**, which is an "untoward medical occurrence that may present during treatment with a drug but does not necessarily have a causal relationship"[^1].
+* Distinct from an **adverse event**, which is an untoward occurance during treatment that does not necessarily have a causal relationship to drug administration

-17% of hospital inpatients have an adverse effect to a drug[^2], and 7% have a serious adverse effect[^3].
-They occur mainly in young and middle-aged individuals, and are twice as common in women.
-They may be exacerbated by asthma and pregnancy.

-Multiple mechanisms have been implicated but these are not fully understood.
-Adverse events can be **classified** by the **ABC system**[^1]:
+Adverse effects can be classified by mechanism as follows:

 ##Type A Adverse Reactions
 These are related to the pharmacological action of the drug.
 They are: